 - Title.
 Consider the title to use for the easement.
 Lay people do not know what a conservation easement is, so a future purchaser of the land may see reference to "Conservation Easement" or "Deed of Conservation Easement" on a title report and pay no attention.
 A title that conveys more information may reduce surprises and arguments of surprise.
 Examples would be "Deed of Conservation Easement Limiting Owners' Uses" or "Restrictions on Owners' Uses and Conservation Easement."
 State law may limit your options, but a short title that prevents prospective buyers from arguing ignorance can prevent a lawsuit.
-Use of a short title is important because title reports often pick up only one line or only a limited number of characters. - References to "Grantor" as including all successors are Grantor - Owner. changed throughout the Databank to "Granting Owner" or simply (and more commonly) to "Owner" when the intent is to encompass both the original grantor and all later owners.
-A court might forgive a subsequent owner for not realizing that the references to "Grantor" included all subsequent owners as well.
-Forgiveness would be even more likely if the successor testified to a conversation with some land trust representative or even someone at a title company supporting the mistake (whether the conversation actually occurred might be irrelevant if the testimony was strong).
+Use of a short title is important because title reports often pick up only one line or only a limited number of characters. - Grantor-Owner-Granting Owner.
+The Databank uses the terms "Granting • Owner" and "Owner" to distinguish between the original grantor when only that owner is intended and all owners when the intent is to encompass both the original grantor and all later owners.
+Many easements use the term "Grantor" to include subsequent owners.
+A court might forgive a subsequent owner for not realizing that references to "Grantor" included all subsequent owners as well.
 Using the term "Owner" whenever the reference is intended to encompass both grantor and subsequent owners reduces the risk of credible testimony by a subsequent owner as to a belief that the provision did not apply to subsequent owners.
+Having both terms available enables easier distinction when a provision is intended to apply only to the original donor.
 This terminology does not supplant use of the routine boilerplate provisions defining terms and declaring applicability of the easement to subsequent purchasers of the land.
-Anyone using the databank can freely use "Landowner" as an alternative to "Owner" and can elect not to make the distinction between "Granting Owner" and "Owner." - Development Zone.
+Anyone using the Databank can freely use "Landowner" as an alternative to "Owner" and can elect not to make the distinction between "Granting Owner" and "Owner." - Development Zone.
 The Databank uses the term "Development Zone" but the term "Building Envelope" can be substituted if that term is preferred.
 Some think the term "Building Envelope" may connote a more limited disturbance to the land.
 Other options are "Limited Building Area" or "Limited Improvement Area."
-For ease of drafting, it may be appropriate to define an "Agricultural
+For ease of drafting, it may be appropriate to define an "Agricultural Zone," "Forever Wild Zone" "Natural Zone," or other Zone or a "Resource

-Zone," "Forever Wild Zone" "Natural Zone," or other Zone or a "Resource Management Area.".
+Management Area."
 This drafting decision is highly dependent on the characteristics of the particular land and the anticipated permitted uses.
 Whatever decision is made, errors and ambiguities can easily develop from occasional misuse of the defined terms.
 As the easement nears completion, computer word searches for the defined terms can easily locate them all and permit the drafter to confirm use of the correct term in each location.